How can you support the ICUJP Margaret Lindgren Peace Kids Scholarship?

 This Scholarship is to honor the lifelong work and legacy of Margaret Lindgren, a founding member of ICUJP.
 Margaret dedicated her life and resources to the work of peace and justice.
 She was particularly concerned with those at the margins.
 This scholarship honors her by supporting a young person age 15-18 in South L.A. in becoming a peace leader in Peace Kids and in this community.
 Margaret's legacy lives on in this scholarship dedicated in her name by ICUJP and her family.

 Jabias was a young man who started coming to Peace Kids when he was 11 years old.
 His mom said that he had experienced some problems with anger management and was hopeful that he could benefit from the program.
 Jabias flourished and found his passion working with younger kids.
 Jabias, who has some older relatives involved in gangs, remained steadfast and committed to the peacemaking programs.
 Eventually, he graduated from high school, started college and applied to be a teacher in our programs.
 He is now a much-beloved peace teacher with the younger kids in the program and has grown into a confident, compassionate, and committed young man.
-He is working on his college credits and apprenticing with a glass-blower, all the while, creating time to be a peace teacher and role model for the younger kids!
+He is working on his college credits and apprenticing with a glass-blower, all the while creating time to be a peace teacher and role model for the younger kids!

-Proposed cuts to education and enrichment programs brings new urgency for the need to support young people in peace and justice leadership roles and stop students from continuing their path in the “school-to-prison” pipeline.”
+Proposed cuts to education and enrichment programs bring new urgency for the need to support young people in peace and justice leadership roles and stop students from continuing their path in the “school-to-prison” pipeline.”

 Partnered with landmark institutions such as the Peace Kids/Peace Camp/Youth Leadership, the ICUJP Peace Kids program strives to uplift students while providing comprehensive education from a peacemaking perspective, a global peace education with an emphasis on developing the next generation of community change agents.